 Couples will normally be required to complete a joint Tenancy Agreement with all parties fully responsible for the whole of the rent and other commitments

-Upon reserving a property Tenants will be required to pay a fee as indicated in the application form, a copy of which can be downloaded.
-Tenants will need to pay a deposit which is returnable after the termination of the Agreement subject to its terms which is normally held in a Trust account with interest being added to this deposit
+Upon reserving a property Tenants will be required to pay a holding deposit as indicated in the application form, a copy of which can be downloaded.
+Tenants will need to pay a security deposit which is returnable after the termination of the Agreement subject to its terms which is normally held in a Trust account with interest being added to this deposit

 Usually pets are prohibited in flats and more often than not also in houses